 Chair Rhoads explained that letters from the neighbors have been received and are being submitted into the record.
 She explains that comments relative to the variances will now be taken.

-Lisa Ford, explains that she submitted several letters to the board.
+Lisa Ford, neighbor across the street, explains that she submitted several letters to the board.
 She explains that the comment regarding flipping the property does not alleviate the rental issue.
 She also is concerned with the DOT and the short term rentals as well as the septic system.
-In regard to the ROW is that the state hasn’t approved at this time and should approval be granted the ROW is not a life time guarantee and could be revoked at any time.
-She reads an excerpt from her letter regarding the septic and the approval, as well as the portion in relation to the parking and short term rental usage.
+In regard to the ROW, the state hasn’t approved it at this time, and should approval be granted, the ROW is not a life time guarantee and could be revoked at any time.
+She read an excerpt from her letter regarding the septic and the approval, as well as the portion in relation to the parking and short-term rental usage.
 She asked if the board had time to read all of the letters that were submitted.
 The board answered in the affirmative.

-Peter Babbles, commented about the current usage of the home as a summer home and how the usage hasn’t been a year round usage.
+Peter Babbles, neighbor across the street, commented about the current usage of the home as a summer home and how the usage hasn’t been a year-round usage.
 He submitted a petition regarding the proposal and it has been signed by all the neighbors except for two who were not available to sign.
 He questioned the numbers on the plans and he is not clear on how the proposed plan does not reflect the correct footprint in his opinion.
 He is concerned with the ROW and the septic as well as the impermeable surface calculations.
 He voices his concern with the fact that the square footage and how the number of bathrooms is large for this size home.
-The major concern is the driveway and how the year round usage.
+The major concern is the driveway and the year-round usage.
 The lack of parking is an issue and the different renters will not be aware of the traffic pattern and how it will impact the neighbors.
 The water flow is a serious concern and he is wondering how this will impact their water source.
 He is concerned that the current state of the property has been allowed.
 He would like the board not to approve the variances.

-Gary Ford, expressed his concern that he is discouraged that before the close of the PH that there is a board member that has made a decision and that he is discouraged.
-He would like to add to that he is concerned with the fact that Bob Eggleston hasn’t had the time to visit and discuss this with the DOT before the meeting.
-He is concerned that variances would be approved with conditions and he is of the opinion that the current plan will impact the neighborhood, and will adversely affect the neighborhood.
-He is concerned that the applicant attorney assumed that the neighbors do not understand variances and that the current plan is unreasonable.
+Gary Ford, neighbor across the street, expressed his concern and discouragement that before the close of the PH, there is a board member that has made a decision..
+He would like to add to that he is concerned with the fact that Bob Eggleston hasn’t had the time to visit and discuss the parking issue with the DOT before the meeting.
+He is concerned that variances would be approved with conditions and he is of the opinion that the current plan will adversely impact the neighborhood.
+He is concerned that the applicant’s attorney assumed that the neighbors do not understand variances and that the current plan is unreasonable.
 He has asked that a more reasonable plan be proposed.
 He is concerned with the septic, and how the variances would be approved without working through the concerns.

 Mr. Molnar explained that this point of the Public Hearing is to obtain information based on the statements by the parties in the audience and that it is not typically a question and answer session.

 Mr. Ford continues to read from his questions that have been submitted into the record and to the board prior to this meeting.
-His major concerns are the rental, the septic and the current proposed plan.
+In summary, his major concerns are the rental, the septic and the current proposed plan.